shelbourn/FreeCodeCamp_Challenges/README.md

 * Tweaked various code (HTML & CSS) to be more streamlined and reader friendly
 * Trying to improve load times because they seem a bit slow currently
 * Hours Completed: 1.5

+### Day 36 (08/02/2016)
+* Continued working on my Portfolio Version 2
+* Tweaked various code (HTML & CSS) to be more streamlined and reader friendly
+* Trying to improve load times because they seem a bit slow currently
+* Hours Completed: 1.5